cduggan1/group8-sep/README.md

   - apartments
   - studio-apartments
   - houses

 *numBaths_from=*
 - Sets the minimum number of bathrooms.

 *numBeds_from=*
 - Sets minimum number of beds

 *leaseLength_from=*
--Sets minimum lease length in months (e.g. leaseLength_from=12 is a one year lease)
+- Sets minimum lease length in months (e.g. leaseLength_from=12 is a one year lease)

 *facilities=*
 - Takes a string from the user and parses out valid facilities.
 - Valid facilities :